Patient information

 4.1 Medical needling, what is it?

 In medical needling, certain components from your blood are used specifically for skin rejuvenation.
-The plasma you use is rich in platelets, regenerating proteins and growth factors.
+The plasma that is used is rich in platelets, regenerating proteins and growth factors.
 These growth factors stimulate skin regeneration and stimulate collagen production.
-The focus here is not only on injecting severe wrinkles, but on natural skin regeneration.
-The blood plasma is injected into your skin using our needling pen and their finest needles between 0.5 and 2 millimetres.
-These clean micro-injuries are fundamental to medical needling.
-This triggers the above-mentioned cell renewal, so that your skin becomes firmer and fresher.
-In addition, the skin appears visually rejuvenated and the skin structure also improves.
+While this can be used to treat severe wrinkles, the key focus of the treatment is natural skin regeneration.
+The blood plasma is injected into your skin using our needling pen and its finest needles between 0.5 and 2 millimetres.
+These clean micro-injuries are fundamental to medical needling since they trigger the above-mentioned cell renewal and, therefore, make your skin become firmer and fresher.
+In addition, the skin appears visually rejuvenated and skin structure improves.

 4.2 How long does medical needling take and for what purposes is it performed?